Search results for

 Hanky Panky Bar – Hanky Panky Bar is definitely one of the most incredible experiences I’ve ever had.
 This is a true speakeasy with a secret location.
 To get in, make a reservation by messaging the bar on Facebook.
 They’ll give you some general location information and it’s up to you to find the exact spot. #NoSpoilers but we exited the bar through a fridge.

 La Nuclear – This is a boisterous dive bar that serves pulque.
 Pulque is a creamy alcoholic drink made from the maguey plant and comes in a few different flavors.
 We tried piñon and piña colada.
-You should definitely stop in for one.
+Getting in might be a squeeze, but you should definitely stop in to try one.

-Cabaretito Fusion – When we set out for the gay bars, I was adamant that we go to a cumbia club.
-I grew up dancing cumbia and seeing gay couples dancing cumbia was a dream to me.
-There are two main rooms here, the smaller front room plays cumbia while the larger back room plays top 40 hits.
-If you want to fit in, most people are drinking 40s of Indio or a cocktail in a large styrofoam cup with red sauce on the rim (maybe chamoy?).
+Cabaretito Fusion – While there are plenty of gay bars in Mexico City, this cumbia spot has a special place in my heart.
+I grew up dancing cumbia and seeing the joy of gay couples on the dance floor is a dream to me.
+There are two main rooms here, the smaller front room plays cumbia while the larger backroom plays top 40 hits.
+If you want to fit in, most people are drinking 40s of Indio or micheladas in a large styrofoam cup dressed with dripping chamoy.
 Entrance is 70 pesos and comes with one beer ticket.

 Tom’s Leather Bar – I hope it’s no secret that I love goth.
 Tom’s was described on many blogs as actually a gay goth bar and not your typical leather bar.
 You can’t even imagine how much this thrilled me.
 I built a whole night of bar hopping around getting to Tom’s at what I estimated would be the busiest.
 Little did I know, it’s just a leather bar.
 Like really a leather bar.
 About 75% of the space is dark room.
 Entry is 185 pesos and comes with 2 drink tickets.

-Kinky Bar – We were about to call it a night when we decided to hit one last bar.
+Kinky Bar – Before you call it a night, you’ll want to hit up one last dance club.
 Kinky Bar is definitely more like your typical gay bar and probably my favorite.
 There are two floors with the first being split between karaoke rooms and a dance floor with more traditional Mexican music.
 The second floor plays standard dance music and top 40 hits.
 Oh, and expect some of the most beautiful bartenders you’ve ever seen.
 Entry is 60 pesos but sadly comes with no drinks.

-Historical Sites – El Palacio Nacional, Templo Mayor, Zocalo, Catedral Metropolitana – These sites are all essentially in the same block.
+Historical Sites – El Palacio Nacional, Templo Mayor, Zocalo, Catedral Metropolitana – These sites are all essentially on the same block.
 I highly recommend Templo Mayor and the palace.
 Get there as early as you can.
-We arrived before noon and had no problem getting in but leaving was like being in a herd of cattle.
+During our visit, we arrived before noon and had no problem getting in but leaving was like being in a herd of cattle.

-Teotihuacan – Take a nice day trip to climb some pyramids.
+Teotihuacan – If your schedule allows, take a nice day trip to climb some pyramids.
 You can take the subway to the Autobuses del Norte station and be there in about an hour.
 It’s pretty fun and you can see all of the pyramids plus the museum in about 3 hours.
+For an even more impressive experience, arrive for an early morning visit to see hot air balloons floating overhead.

 Museo Jumex – There are so many museums in Mexico City that it’s impossible to see them all in one weekend.
 We stopped into the Jumex collection because it’s slightly on the smaller side and was easy to squeeze into our day.